 2.5.5.
 Persecution.
 This species was associated with the classical god of healing (the Greek Asclepius and Roman Aeculapius) and was encouraged around temples dedicated to him (Arnold 2002).
 A pair of mating Aesculapian snakes is also depicted on the modern symbol of medicine that is used throughout the world.
 However, many herpetologists consider the more docile four-lined snake, Elaphe quatuorlineata, to be a more likely model for this symbol.
 Both species are also symbolic for Christians in some areas and, together with similar species, are integral to an annual springtime religious procession in Cucullo, central Italy.
-In addition, not only is Zamenis longissimus a completely harmless species but its rodent eating habits mean that it is positively beneficial to humans (Andrei 2002).
+In addition, not only is Zamenis longissimus a completely harmless species but also its rodent eating habits mean that it is positively beneficial to humans (Andrei 2002).
 Nonetheless, this species still suffers the same fate of most European snakes when encountered by people and, whether through fear or ignorance, is usually killed on sight throughout its range.
 It is not known what effect persecution actually has but it may be a serious threat to populations that are already under pressure from other factors.
 However, the Aesculapian snake is a secretive species and it is probably for this reason alone, rather than any tolerance by people, that it is able to forage so successfully around human habitation.

 2.5.6.
 Other Threats.
-Other problems that have affected Aesculapian snakes include pollution, the use of agricultural chemicals, overgrazing (which destroys the vegetation cover needed by this species), predation on juveniles by introduced species such as pheasants and the filling in with concrete ("pointing") of the gaps and holes in dry stone walls that are used by these snakes for shelter and foraging.
+Other problems that have affected Aesculapian snakes include disturbance and habitat damage through the laying of pipelines and other services, general pollution, the use of agricultural chemicals, secondary pesticide ingestion resulting from the poisoning of rodents, overgrazing and over-mowing (which both destroy the vegetation cover needed by this species), predation on juveniles by introduced species such as pheasants, limestone quarrying and the "pointing" (i.e. filling with concrete) of gaps and holes in the old dry stone walls that are often used by these snakes for shelter, hibernation and foraging.
 It is not known what effects, if any, climate change will have on the Aesculapian snake but, assuming suitable habitat corridors are maintained to allow for its dispersal, this species should adapt readily.
 The decrease in the distribution and abundance of this species that has occurred over the last 5,000 years appears to have been due to a cooling climate so, if the climate of Europe becomes warmer in the future, it is entirely possible that the range of the Aesculapian will shift further north once again.